ipedro/Inspector/README.md

 - Showing/hide all layers by pressing <kbd>Ctrl</kbd> + <kbd>Shift</kbd> + <kbd>9</kbd>.

-- Give your custom actions any key commands you want.
+- Trigger [custom commands](#var-inspectorcommandgroups-inspectorcommandgroup--get-) with any key command you want.

 ### iPhones